-Most companies will tag all their assets with barcodes or RFID labels so that they can track movement of their assets.
+Most companies will tag all their assets with barcodes or RFID labels so that they can track the movement of their assets.
 You can view how leading companies track their assets and inventories.

-If your assets are capex-heavy, then we recommend you perform a physical audit of your assets at least twice every year to accurately record all your assets.
+If your assets are Capex-heavy, then we recommend you perform a physical audit of your assets at least twice every year to accurately record all your assets.